aodn/aodn-portal/README.md

 We welcome contributions so please feel free to fork the project, address any issues or add features and submit a pull request.

---
-The AODN Portal is used to publish the [IMOS data collection](https://portal.aodn.org.au/data_collections.html).